 It’s a very simple process that doesn’t involve you bringing your bags yourself to the next resort.

 Just note that if you are having Disney transfer your luggage for you, they may not make it to the next hotel until the evening.

 But of course, if you prefer to bring your bags yourself to the next resort, there’s nothing stopping you from doing so.

 Split Stay Tips

 Here are some of my favorite Split Stay tips and tricks to make the most of your vacation:

 1. Start with the cheaper hotel first

-From personal experience, it’s always best to start with the worse of the hotels first then ending your trip at the better one.
+From personal experience, it’s always best to start with the worse (or cheaper) of the hotels first then ending your trip at the better one.

 2. Plan your stays around Extended Evening Hours